High ESR Blood Test Results (Elevated RBC Sed Rate Levels)

 The Westergren method is the most sensitive of the sedimentation rate methods because of the longer tube, but it requires more blood.

-The Wintrobe method requires a smaller amount of blood and involves no dilution.
+It requires a smaller amount of blood and involves no dilution.
 In addition, once the ESR has been read, the Wintrobe tube can be centrifuged to obtain a macrohematocrit, and blood films can be made from the buffy coat.
-However, because of the shorter column of blood, the Wintrobe methods is not as sensitive as the Westergren.
+However, because of the shorter column of blood, the Wintrobe method is not as sensitive as the Westergren.

 WINTROBE ESR Method Normal Values